yayuchen/salary-project/README.md

 >>>Job types **ABOVE** group mean: **93%**(other roles) vs **7%**(Junior & Janitor).

 >> Comparing origin features, only **years of experience** and **milesFromMetropolis** have higher importance scores.
+>>

+# Business benifit:

+> For HR departmant, if there is a budget limitation for hiring, **years of experience** could be a good measurement for recruiting